chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 ## Preparing the deployment package

-We are going to prepare a Splunk app that will be deployed to the victim.
+We are going to prepare a Splunk app that will be deployed to the target.
 We don't care for implementing this ourselves when numerous projects are easily available on Github.
 We chose the repo [reverse_shell_splunk](git clone https://github.com/vartai-security/reverse_shell_splunk) for the job.
 This app will simply run a bat file that runs a Powershell-script, which executes a reverse shell.

 _Note that such a shell might trigger anti-malware alert and get blocked.
 I would suggest doing something that could be considered more opsec safe, like adding a local user and adding it to the local administrators group._